tristanlatr/wpscan_out_parse/README.md

 ```bash
 python3 -m wpscan_out_parse file.json
 ```
-And process output and/or exit code
+And process output and/or exit code.

 #### Exit codes
 - 5 -> ALERT: Your WordPress site is vulnerable